waterholeforum/docs/extending.md

 Waterhole is highly extensible, and it's easy to add new features tailored to your community.

-Waterhole is a Laravel application, meaning right off the bat you can add your own routes, views, middleware, container bindings, database migrations, console commands, and more, in the [standard Laravel way](https://laravel.com/docs/9.x).
+Waterhole is a Laravel package, meaning right off the bat you can add your own routes, views, middleware, container bindings, database migrations, console commands, and more, in the [standard Laravel way](https://laravel.com/docs/10.x).

 But there are also plenty of opportunities to extend Waterhole itself.
 This section of the documentation covers those.